tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## CM Registration

-> This plugin adds AJAX-based login and registration forms with captcha, email verification.
-Allows to show lightbox popup for Login and Registration form when click on the links showing on site header.
+<div class="lead">This plugin adds AJAX-based login and registration forms with captcha, email verification.
+Allows to show lightbox popup for Login and Registration form when click on the links showing on site header.</div>

 ![CM Registration popup](img/cm-registration.png)